-UseResponse supports single sign-on using SAML 2.0 with identity provider to be ADFS server.
-It's provided by Microsoft with ability to use active directory credentials to authenticate in UseResponse.
+UseResponse supports single sign-on using SAML 2.0 with an identity provider to be the ADFS server.
+It's provided by Microsoft with the ability to use active directory credentials to authenticate in UseResponse.

-In order to be able to use ADFS, you would need to meet following requirements:
+In order to be able to use ADFS, you would need to meet the following requirements:

 - Active Directory with email attribute as it used as a basic connector to UseResponse accounts;

 - Enterprise package of UseResponse;

 - SSL for the domain where UseResponse is installed or for a custom domain in cloud version on our server;

 - SSL certificate for ADFS login page signature and fingerprint.

 We support only "Form-Based Authentication".
 Make sure to set up this option in primary authentication.